www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/deployment/weekly-update-dependencies.md

 * [ ] Rename `net.splitcells.network.bom` to `net.splitcells.dem.bom`, in order to correctly show subproject interdependencies.
   with a very specific commit message, that can be used, in order to easily filter such commits.
 # Done Tasks
+* [x] Create command for all weekly tasks, that can be automated or semi-automated. -> `repos.dependencies.update` is used for now.
+  * [x] Check dependency update status via `mci -Dare-dependencies-up-to-date=true`. -> `test.extensive` is used for that.
 * [x] Note why `net.splitcells.network.bom` is not split into `net.splitcells.network.bom` and `net.splitcells.network.bom.base`.
   * [x] Hard to update BOM of BOM automatically and without human error.
   * [x] The BOM repo has not that many dependencies yet and therefore not that many commits.